 "Wonder if the limo even have a freezer for ice cream..."
 McBear was pondering.

 Next morning we left Eureka and headed east on Highway 299.
-We stopped to get a selfie.
+Just south of Willow Creek we stopped to get a selfie.

 Highway 299, August 2017